CNES projects library

 Svom

 The SVOM satellite will be carrying four instruments, two of which were designed and built in France: ECLAIRs, a wide-field X-ray and gamma-ray camera; and MXT, a Microchannel X-ray Telescope.
-When ECLAIRs detects a GRB, the satellite will be repointed within minutes to follow up its observations with measurements by the other instruments.
-Alerts will be relayed to ground in less than one minute whenever a burst is detected to cue other space telescopes and large ground telescopes.
+When ECLAIRs detects a GRB, the satellite will be repointed within minutes to precisely target the event so that instruments with a narrower field of view (MXT and VT) can observe it.

 Mission's news feed